Clinton meets up with Ana from CTV Morning Live to talk about the real estate market, planning your finances, and financial literacy month!

-While this is reason enough to raise a glass of craft beer to our humble (yet bold) little burg, other factors contributing to Halifax’s prosperity also have us ready to toast!
+While this is reason enough to raise a glass of craft beer to our humble (yet bold) little burg.
+There are other factors contributing to Halifax’s prosperity also have us ready to toast!

-Fantastic growth is being witnessed on the streets and reported in the (news) sheets
+The fantastic growth we can witness on the streets and report in the (news) sheets

 Believe it or not, we’ve surpassed Montreal, Ottawa, Vancouver, and Toronto* in population growth.

 For an idea of how far we’ve come, consider the increase in issued permits from Halifax Regional Municipality’s planning department.
-In 2011, 96 permits for new residents were issued.
+In 2011, there were 96 permits for new residents.
 In 2016, the number of permits issued for units was 1,040.